Call for Papers: KR meets Machine Learning and Explanation

 We welcome papers on a wide range of topics where KR is a key component, including (but not limited to):

-Submissions to the special track can be either of the following types of technical contributions:
+Submissions can be either of the following types of technical contributions:

-Both kinds of papers must be prepared and submitted according to the author guidelines on the submission page before the deadline (more information about submissions will be available in due course at https://kr.org/KR2026/submission.html).
-These papers must fall into the intersection of KR and either ML or explanation, or both.
-Papers not meeting this criterion will be identified before the actual reviewing process and will be desk-rejected.
+Both kinds of papers must be prepared and submitted according to the author guidelines on the submission page before the deadline (more information about submissions are available at https://kr.org/KR2026/submission.html).
+In particular, submissions should be anonymous.

 Selected authors will be given the option to showcase their work in the Demo Track alongside their regular presentation slot in a session of the track.